limx0/nautilus_talks/20220617/slides.md

 ## Speaker - Brad

-* Equity Options trader/researcher/dev by profession - Ex Optiver and IMC
+* Equity Options trader/researcher by profession (Optiver / IMC)
-* Basically spend my days writing Python for data science / automation of trading strategies
+* Spend my days writing Python for research & automation of trading strategies
-* Also interested in sports betting - dabbling in tennis and basketball betting in the past with very mild success
+* Also interested in sports betting
+    - dabbling in tennis and basketball betting in the past with very mild success

+---

+## Speaker - Brad
+* Discovered Nautilus over a year ago and did a bit of a deep dive
-* When I discovered Nautilus, I had been working on a similar (much more basic) system for quite a few years, but decided to drop my work and contribute to Nautilus
+* At the time I had been working on a similar (much more basic) system for quite a few years
+* Decided to drop my (years of) work straight away and contribute to Nautilus
+* Worked on:
+    * Adapters (Betfair, Interactive Brokers)
+    * Data loading / persistence
-* Contributing for the past year, working on Betfair adapter, better Options support and a bunch of features I thought were necessary for a production trading system
+    * Helping Chris with ideas / implementation of other features I thought were necessary for a production trading system

 ---
 <!-- @chris -->